dentarg/auth0-blog/_posts/2017-11-24-run-a-loopback-app-on-google-app-engine.markdown

 We will test our APIs using cURL.
 We need `access_token`.
 If a user accesses any API endpoint/route without a valid access token or no token at all, it returns an error.

 We are going to ask Auth0 for our token.
+We can send the `access_token` directly but they have `24` hours expiration window on them.
+Once expired, an `access_token` can no longer be used to access an API.
+In order to obtain access again, a new `access_token` needs to be obtained.

+Here, we request a fresh and new `access_token` from Auth0 for API operation so we don't have to deal with an expired `access_token`.

 #### Ask for a Token